Stringer leads Davis by 28 votes in GOP race for state House seat

 The Yavapai County Recorder’s Office said in a news release that it still had about 11,000 early ballots and 100 provisional ballots left to count at 10 a.m., Wednesday, Aug.
 31.

-Davis, a 16-year member of the Yavapai County Board of Supervisors, retired as of this election; his seat will be filled by Randy Garrison, who beat Diane Joens 62 percent to 38 percent in Tuesday night’s election.
+Davis, a 16-year member of the Yavapai County Board of Supervisors, is retiring; his seat will be filled by Randy Garrison, who beat Diane Joens 62 percent to 38 percent in Tuesday night’s election.

 Should their leads hold, Campbell and Stringer will next face Democratic candidate Peter Pierson and Green Party challenger Haryaksha Gregor Knauer in the Nov.
 8 General Election.